patistan10/NS-Testing-NBdecoder/README.md

 # Testing-NBdecoder
-Using a simulated dataset to test the Naive Bayes decoder
+Using a simulated dataset or extra datasets to test/fix parameters of the Naive Bayes decoder